nik-lmao/website/new/README.md

 23.06.2025 -
 I created the first simple design for my website.
 Tried going for a dento style with multiple windows which all have different contents.
 Not completely done yet , but planning on adding a Spotify - Now Playing, Discord Status (and maybe weather) display.
 + time greetings
+I used AI to get a general understanding of how to position the elements on the screen but did NOT copy & paste any code.